Flutterwave/AndroidSDK/README.md

 | showStagingLabel(boolean) | Set to `false` to not display a staging label when in staging environment.
 By default this is set to `true` | `boolean` | Not Required
 | initialize() | Launch the Rave Payment UI  |  N/A | Required

+> <strong>Note:</strong> The order in which you call the methods for accepting different payment types is the order in which they will show in the UI.

 ###  2. Handle the response
 In the calling activity, override the `onActivityResult` method to receive the payment response as shown below